 Construction will start the week commencing Monday 9 August 2021 and is due to be complete in the summer of 2022.

 Our contractor Alun Griffiths are working dynamically to make the most of opportunities and resources to carry out the works as quickly and with as little disruption as possible to traffic, residents and businesses.

 This does mean plans may sometimes change at short notice but Alun Griffiths will do their best to provide advance notice of works which may impact on your journey through this web page, the regular newsletters and the @TravelSomerset Twitter account.
-To receive the latest newsletters by email please sign up for J25 and Toneway Creech Castle scheme updates.
+To receive the latest newsletters by email please sign up for Toneway Creech Castle scheme updates.

 Q. Why isn’t the roundabout going back in?